 What Size Aquarium Do They Need?

-One of these basslets needs a 30 gallon tank with a small live rock or coral reef.
-For a pair you will need at least a 60 gallon aquarium.
-And a group will need at least 90 gallons.
+One of these fairy basslets needs a 30-gallon tank with a small live rock or coral reef.
+For a pair you will need at least a 60-gallon aquarium.
+A group of Royal Gramma will need at least 90 gallons.

 History and First Sighting

 The Fairy Basslet was first discovered by Felipe Poey in 1868.
 It was originally categorized in the now defunct Pereidae family.
 In 1887 it became one of the founding species of the new Grammatidae family.
 However it was not until the mid-20th century that the beautiful Royal Gramma Basslet was first kept in saltwater aquariums.